dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-20-prs-and-high-wip-limit.md

 Don't even get me started on quality (theather) you get because of it.

 Show some love to your team's flow.
-It will help you relieve the pressure, build the quality in, and sleep better.
+It will help you relieve the pressure, build the quality in, and sleep better at night.